 - Monday, Sept.
-2: Move-in day for returning resident students
+5 and Tuesday, Sept.
+6: Move-in days for returning students

 The bookstore offers new, used and digital textbooks for purchase or rent, along with Salve Regina apparel and gifts, school and residence hall supplies and more.
 Textbooks are available in-store and online and can be shipped or held for pickup.
 The textbook rental program offers deep upfront savings and allows students to highlight and make notes in both new and used books.
 Students who want to keep a rented book can convert their rental to purchase by simply paying the difference at any time during the semester.

 The Office of Career Development guides and empowers students to discover their strengths and talents, helping them articulate their interests and experiences to create a positive and lasting impact on the world.
-We offer extensive resources to assist students in choosing a major, preparing a resume, practicing for interviews, finding an internship, applying to graduate school and, of course, landing that first job.
+It offers extensive resources to assist students in choosing a major, preparing a resume, practicing for interviews, finding an internship, applying to graduate school and, of course, landing that first job.

 Some of the programs and services available to students include: